 Thus microwave heating and dishwashing with a drying cycle proved to be the most effective methods for inactivating bacteria, yeasts and molds on sponges.
 These simple and convenient treatments can help ensure that contaminated sponges don’t spread foodborne pathogens around household kitchens of today’s busy families.

-- While you can never completely prevent mold from growing in your kitchen sponge, here are a few quick pointers to keep it at bay:
+You can’t completely prevent mold or mildew from growing in your kitchen sponge but here are a few suggestions to minimize mold:

 - Try a mesh sponge instead, the meshing allows for faster dry times, giving mold less time to grow.

 - By a sponge rack to suspend the sponge with every surface exposed allowing the sponge to dry quickly.

 - When you are done using a sponge squeeze out all of the soap.
 Soap slows the sponge from drying out which give mildew the chance to grow.